darinz/DL/02_Neural_Network/05_skip_connections.md

 > ResNet was the first architecture to successfully train networks with over 100 layers, winning the 2015 ImageNet competition and inspiring a new generation of deep models.

 ### Implementation

+> **Annotation:** The code below implements a basic residual block in PyTorch.
+Notice how the skip connection is added to the main path before the final activation.

 ```python
 import torch